atsushieno/fluidsynth-midi-service-j/README.md

 There are some people who build Fluidsynth for Android, but what makes this port special is that it also provides audible driver sources, not just dummy output.

-(Currently it is done using [OpenSL ES API](https://developer.android.com/ndk/guides/audio/opensl/).
-There is an [ongoing effort](https://github.com/atsushieno/fluidsynth-midi-service-j/issues/6) to support [Oboe Audio API](https://github.com/google/Oboe).)
+It makes use of [OpenSL ES API](https://developer.android.com/ndk/guides/audio/opensl/) as well as [Oboe Audio API](https://github.com/google/Oboe).
+Both are now based on Fluidsynth master, as my patches are now merged there.

 More background can be found at https://dev.to/atsushieno/fluidsynth-20x-for-android-4j6b